chrisgrieser/shimmering-focus/README.md

 - You can use the [Extra Markdown Commands Plugin](https://github.com/chrisgrieser/obsidian-extra-md-commands) to get hotkeys for them.
 - Spoiler Syntax: Emphasized Strikethroughs (`*~~spoiler~~*`) will selectively hide text, except when hovered or the active line.

-### Well-Suited for Academic Work
+### Academic Work
-- Footnote Indicator in the Gutter.
+- Footnote Indicator added to the gutter
 - [Pandoc Citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - The alt-text of images is used as caption text, in line with Pandoc's conversion behavior
 - Extensive Styling and settings specifically for the [Longform Plugin](https://github.com/kevboh/longform) (see image below).
 (Prepend a `_` to file names of longform scenes to create sub-scenes.)